YoRyan/open-nec/Docs/for-players/mta-p32.md

 # Notes for the Metro-North P32AC-DM

-The GE P32AC-DM is a dual-mode electric and diesel locomotive that provides express service from Grand Central Terminal to Metro-Njorth's various unelectrified branch lines.
+The GE P32AC-DM is a dual-mode electric and diesel locomotive that provides express service from Grand Central Terminal to Metro-North's various unelectrified branch lines.
 Open NEC equips the P32 universal with cab signaling, ATC, and ACSES.

 ### Mod compatibility